wazo-platform/wazo-js-sdk/README.md

  - `extension`: string
    The room extension (number) you want to join
  - `audio`: boolean|Object
-   A boolean if you want to send the user audio or not.
-Or an Object if you want to specify the audio input, etc...
+   A boolean, if you want to send the user audio or not; or an Object, if you want to specify the audio input, etc...
    See [getUserMedia arguments](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) for more information.
  - `video`: boolean|Object
-   A boolean if you want to send the user video or not.
-Or an Object if you want to specify the audio input, etc...
+   A boolean, if you want to send the user video or not; or an Object, if you want to specify the audio input, etc...
    See [getUserMedia arguments](https://developer.mozilla.org/en-US/docs/Web/API/MediaDevices/getUserMedia) for more information.
  - `extra`: Object
    A map of values that will be added to the information of the current participant.